 Sometimes I forgot to turn off the red sign at closing, so we’d be bathed in a softly suggestive light as we sat, decompressing, on the curb of the Friendly parking lot.
-This late in July, many families escaped from Suburbia to Martha’s Vineyard or somewhere on The Cape.
-It made for slow, humid nights of hand-packed quarts of black raspberry and Jim Dandy sundaes shared by eleven-year-olds who left swamps of sticky leftovers next to full water glasses, handfuls of change mocking us from the bottom.
+This late in July, many families had escaped from Suburbia to Martha’s Vineyard or somewhere on The Cape.
+It made for slow, humid nights of hand-packed quarts of black raspberry and Jim Dandy sundaes shared by eleven-year-olds who left swamps of sticky leftovers next to full water glasses, handfuls of change mocking us from the watery bottoms.

 It didn’t matter.
 Working at the Friendly’s in this town was an imagined badge of honor.
 Whereas many other teenagers’ working summers were spent at the town beach or being a mother’s helper at a vacation house, this was work shared by full-time, I-pay-my-rent-with-my-paycheck colleagues.
 It was blue houndstooth polyester dresses and white nursing shoes.
 It was elbow-high ice cream stains that left a sour smell after an eight hour shift.
 It was cocking an eyebrow and waiting for the girl who sat in front of me in Latin class to decide which greasy meal she wanted her date to pay for this time.

 And all that melted away once the doors were locked.
 When just the closing crew remained, it was all business – often with a few laughs.
 As supervisor, I did whatever needed to get done.
 The dishwasher and I were good friends.
 The grill was scraped down, the scraps emptied, and the oil changed.
 The ice cream tubs were shaved down and cleaned.
 If there was only a bit at the bottom, we changed over to a new tub.
 Soups were emptied, syrups were filled, salts were cleaned and topped off.
 Life was made as easy as possible for the opening team – especially when one of the closing team would be returning to open.
 All business.